MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 The Microsoft Authenticator app provides an additional level of security to your Microsoft Entra work or school account or your Microsoft account and is available for [Android](https://go.microsoft.com/fwlink/?linkid=866594) and [iOS](https://go.microsoft.com/fwlink/?linkid=866594).
 With the Microsoft Authenticator app, users can authenticate in a passwordless way during sign-in, or as an additional verification option during self-service password reset (SSPR) or multifactor authentication events.

-Users may receive a notification through the mobile app for them to approve or deny, or use the Authenticator app to generate an OATH verification code that can be entered in a sign-in interface.
+Users may leverage passkeys for authentication, or receive a notification through the mobile app for them to approve or deny, or use the Authenticator app to generate an OATH verification code that can be entered in a sign-in interface.
 If you enable both a notification and verification code, users who register the Authenticator app can use either method to verify their identity.

 > [!NOTE]
 > In preparation of passkey support in Microsoft Authenticator, users may see Authenticator as a passkey provider on iOS and Android devices.
 For more information, see [Passkey sign-in (preview)](#passkey-sign-in-preview).